 If notifying the NJDPB of a change of address in writing, be sure to include both your old and your new address, and your retirement number or last four digits of your Social Security number.
 Direct Deposit/Electronic Funds Transfer (EFT) - Direct deposit of retirement checks is mandatory except for foreign mailing addresses.
-Direct deposit will cept for foreign mailing addresses.
 Direct deposit will prevent your retirement checks from being lost, stolen, or delayed in the mail.

-You can sign up for Direct Deposit up to two months prior to your retirement date using the Direct Deposit/Electronic Funds Transfer application available to pending retirees through MBOS.
+You can sign up for Direct Deposit up to two months prior to your retirement date using the Electronic Funds Transfer application available to pending retirees through MBOS.
 Registered retirees can also change direct deposit online, at any time, using MBOS.